algolia/talksearch-scraper/README.md

 The Algolia indices are:
 * `ALL_VIDEOS`: all indexed videos
 * `<channelName>`: one indexed channel
-* `<channelName>-playlist-<playlistId`: one indexed playlist
+* `<channelName>-playlist-<playlistId>`: one indexed playlist
 * `<channelName>-video-<videoId>`: one indexed video

 Every routes return the same JSON format.
-For example if we target `/index-channel/GConfs`, it will return:
+For example if we target `/index-channel/GConfs` (`GConfs` being a YouTube channel of EPITA talks), it will return:

 ```
 {